YAIxPOZAlabs/Improving-TrXL-for-ComMU/README.md

 <br>

 # Metrics 📋
 To evaluate generation models we have to generate data with trained models and depending on what metrics we want to use, the generation proccess differ.
+(CAS -> generate training data / controllability&Diversity -> generate validation data)
 Please refer to the explanations below to generate certain samples needed for evaluation.